2018–2020 Kazakh protests: 2019 presidential election

 Protests broke out in the cities of Nur-Sultan and Almaty on 9 June 2019.
 The protest itself was organized by a banned opposition group the Democratic Choice of Kazakhstan which is led by a former, now-exiled Kazakh banker Mukhtar Ablyazov.
 The Ministry of Internal Affairs reported that in Nur-Sultan, the protesters used throwing stones, objects that came to hand, and used pepper spray, which caused three police officers to be injured.
 According to official reports, the units of the Ministry of Internal Affairs, the police and the National Guard took measures to ensure public safety and law and order, the squares and streets were cleared of protesters by dispersal and detentions.
 According to the statement of the First Deputy of the Ministry of Internal Affairs Marat Kojaev, on 9 June, during the protests, about 500 people were detained among which were journalists.

 On 10 June, at an unauthorized protest, Rinat Zaitov, a Kazakh musician and poet who was a supporter of Amirjan Qosanov, was detained in Almaty, where his speech was filmed by Channel 31, who also recorded his arrest on video.
 Soon after the legal interview, Zaitov was allowed to go home.
 However, late in the evening, in front of the building of the police department, citizens gathered in search of Zaitov and demanded his release.
 After they were informed that Zaitov was at home, they did not want to leave.
 At the request of law enforcement agencies, Zaitov was taken from home at night to the gathering place of citizens, where he urged people not to violate the law by complying with the legal requirements of law enforcement officers.
 Zaitov asked the crowd to go home and not succumb to the provocations.
 The remaining protesters then held a march on Töle Bi Street which was accompanied by drivers honking their horns, causing an overflow in traffic.
 In response to the situation, law enforcement including the riot police closed off the street and conducted arrests.
 A Tengrinews journalist Shoqan Alhabaev was knocked to the ground and hit several times by the officers.
 Other protesters, fleeing the pursuing police, hid in residential areas.
 According to the adviser of the Ministry of Internal Affairs Nurdilda Oraz, about 200 people were detained, in which 150 of them were brought to justice.
 President-elect Kassym-Jomart Tokayev called on the protesters to dialogue.

 By 18 June, there were reports of the detainees of about 4,000 people in all cities of Kazakhstan.
-The operator of the online news Vlast.kz Yekaterina Suvorova, the journalist of Azattyq Pyotr Trotsenko and political scientist Dimash Aljanov, who worked at the NGO Center for Legal Policy Research, were arrested.
+The operator of the online news Vlast.kz Yekaterina Suvorova, the journalist of Azattyq Pyotr Trotsenko and political scientist Dimaş Äljanov, who worked at the NGO Center for Legal Policy Research, were arrested.
 British journalist Chris Rickleton, who worked for Agence France-Presse, said on Twitter that he was also detained.
 Rickleton and his colleague spent two hours at the local police department before Deputy Foreign Minister Roman Vasilenko intervened.
 He called the journalists and apologized, after which they were released.